We always advise graduates to prepare for a job interview; and the same goes for employers. In an interview, the aim is to gain as much i

 Making these very small yet conscious changes can dramatically cut your office electricity costs, extend the working life of your equipment and help define your corporate image as a responsible, caring and sustainable business.

-Encouraging your employees to take alternative methods of transport to and from the office can be great for both your company’s reputation, and for the general health and wellbeing of your staff.
+If you're thinking about going green in the office, encouraging your employees to take alternative methods of transport to and from the office can be great for both your company’s reputation, and for the general health and wellbeing of your staff.
 In fact, studies have shown that incorporating physical activity into commuting can drastically improve mood, productivity and focus throughout the day.

 Whether it’s providing somewhere to store bikes, showers, lockers, or a ride-to-work incentive, there are plenty of ways to encourage your employees to change their commute.